Hierarchically hyperbolic spaces II: Combination theorems and the distance formula: Introduction

 \begin{questioni}[Factor systems in median spaces] Is there a theory of factor systems in median spaces generalizing that in CAT(0) cube complexes, such that median spaces/groups admitting factor systems are hierarchically hyperbolic? \end{questioni}

 Presumably, a positive answer to Question~\ref{question:median_factor} would involve the measured wallspace structure on median spaces discussed in~\cite{ChatterjiDrutuHaglund:measured_walls}.
 One would have to develop an analogue of the contact graph of a cube complex to serve as the underlying hyperbolic space.
-One must be careful since, e.g., the Baumslag-Solitar group $BS(1,2)$ is median but has exponential Dehn function~\cite{Gersten:dehn} and is thus not a hierarchically hyperbolic space, by Corollary~\ref{cor:HHG_quadratic_Dehn_function}.
+One must be careful since, e.g., the Baumslag-Solitar group $BS(1,2)$ acts properly on a median space but has exponential Dehn function~\cite{Gersten:dehn} and is thus not a hierarchically hyperbolic space, by Corollary~\ref{cor:HHG_quadratic_Dehn_function}.
 On the other hand, if the answer to Question~\ref{question:median_factor} is positive, one might try to do the same thing for coarse median spaces.

 There are a number of other groups and spaces where it is natural to inquire whether or not they are hierarchically hyperbolic.
 For example:

 \begin{questioni}[Handlebody group] Let $H$ be a compact oriented $3$--dimensional genus $g$ handlebody, and let $G_g\leq\MCG(\boundary H)$ be the group of isotopy classes of diffeomorphisms of $H$.
 Is $G_g$ a hierarchically hyperbolic group? \end{questioni}